omnect/meta-omnect/README.md

     - enables a persistent /var/log which is stored in the data partition
 - `flash-mode`
     - provides the possibility to flash complete disk images
-    - please see section *Flash Mode*, below
+    - please see section *Flash Modes*, below
 - `resize-data`
     - expands the data partition to available space on first boot
 - [`wifi-commissioning`](https://github.com/ICS-DeviceManagement/wifi-commissioning-gatt-service.git)